 Provided a loan taken from your limited company is below £10,000 and that it is repaid within 9 months of your company year-end, then it can be interest-free and there is no tax charge to the company.
 This means that there is no benefit in kind recorded and it needn’t be reported on a p11d.

 Loans that are outstanding at the end of the accounting year must be recorded on the company tax return.

 Providing the company has sufficient funds. then loans of any amount can be taken.
 However, a tax charge will apply.

-If the loan is interest-free you will be treated as having received a benefit in kind equivalent to the official rate of interest set by HMRC which is currently 3.25% (reducing to 3% from 6th April 2015).
+If the loan is interest-free, you will be treated as having received a benefit-in-kind equivalent to the official rate of interest set by HMRC which is currently 2.5%.

 This means that for example if you received £20,000 from the company for a year the benefit in kind would be £650.

 You would pay tax on £650 at the basic or higher rate as appropriate and the company would be liable for Class 1A NIC at 13.8% of £650 = £89.70.

 If you want to eliminate the benefit in kind you would have to pay £650 to the company.

 Regardless of whether the director’s loan is below or above £10,000, all loans that are outstanding at the end of the accounting year have to be reported on the company tax return and if they have not been repaid by the date that the corporation tax is due incur an additional tax charge of 32.5% of loan.

 When a company writes off a loan to a director it can do so in a couple of ways: